LSEG-API-Samples/Article.EikonAPI.Python.USPresidents/README.md

 Using the power of Python and the Thomson Reuters Eikon Scripting API, the following Jupyter notebook application provides a simple mechanism to create a number of "what-if" scenarios to measure the performances of presidents to see how the market has responded to the first 100 days.

-Details and concepts are further explained in the [U.S. Presidents - The first 100 Days]() article published on the [Thomson Reuters Developer Community portal](https://developers.thomsonreuters.com).
+Details and concepts are further explained in the [U.S. Presidents - The first 100 Days](https://developers.thomsonreuters.com/article/us-presidents-first-100-days) article published on the [Thomson Reuters Developer Community portal](https://developers.thomsonreuters.com).

 ## <a id="disclaimer"></a>Disclaimer
-The source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of creating the "what-if" scenarios using Python and the Eikon Scripting API.
+TheÂ source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of creating the "what-if" scenarios using Python and the Eikon Scripting API.
 It has not been tested for a usage in production environments.

 ***Note:** To be able to ask questions and to benefit from the full content available on the [TR Developer Community portal](https://developers.thomsonreuters.com) we recommend you to [register here]( https://developers.thomsonreuters.com/iam/register) or [login here]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*